SOTETO/heureka/readme.md

 1. Enter the local file system pathes of the git repositories that will be created to `git-setup.cfg>
 2. `bash ./heureka`
-3. `dev infra` to enter the infrastructure environment of the CLI
+3. `infra` to enter the infrastructure environment of the CLI
 4. `clone`
 5. `docker up`
 6. Configure the local `application.conf` in your dispenser repository to listen to `localhost:27017` (or another port, if you have changed it in your `infra.yml`)

 #### List of commands
-The `dev infra` environment provides the following commands:
+The `infra` environment provides the following commands:

 - `clone` - Clone the required git repositories
 - `rm` - Remove the git repositories
 - `docker up` - Start the `docker-compose up` considering the `.docker-conf/mode_infra/.env` file (starts the dispenser database on `localhost:27017`)
 - `docker rm` - Stop and remove all docker containers described in the docker-compose file
 - `docker rm dispenser volumes` - Remove the dispenser volumes.
 That means the database contents.
-- `leave` - Leave `DEV` environment
+- `leave` - Leave `INFRA` environment
 - `exit` - close the Heureka console
 - \* - Help